What are some safety tips for hosts of places to stay?

 Make sure you're insured

-Airbnb's Host Protection Insurance programme provides primary liability coverage for up to $1,000,000 per occurrence in the event of a third-party claim of bodily injury or property damage related to an Airbnb stay.
+Airbnb's Host Protection Insurance programme provides primary liability coverage for up to $1,000,000 USD per occurrence in the event of a third-party claim of bodily injury or property damage related to an Airbnb stay.

 You may also want to talk to your insurance provider about adding an extra layer of protection with your own renter’s or homeowner’s insurance.